blackmagic-debug/black-magic-org/knowledge/bmputil-on-windows.md

    path the installer chooses (you can do it to a different one but will have to adjust the path for the environment in the build steps below).

+**NB:** Please note that environments like MSYS2 and Cygwin cannot be used for this.
+They provide their own `rustup`, and cannot run the launch scripts for the MSVC toolchain, thus resulting in being closer to the cross-compilation steps below.
+You must use either the cmd.exe shell or PowerShell to successfully complete these steps.

 ## Building `bmputil`

 The following instructions must be executed either from in a shell that used the "Developer Command Prompt" launcher